 Carnegie Global Oregon focuses on ethics and the challenges of living in a world marked by complex social, political, and environmental issues.
-This FIG that is also residential as an ARC that lasts throughout freshman year.
+This FIG that is also a residential ARC that lasts throughout freshman year.
 This FIG partners with the Carnegie Council for Ethics in International Affairs as we explore human rights in the United States and around the world.

-If you are an incoming student taking Carnegie Global Oregon, please view the 2017 syllabus.
-Please also check out the Carnegie Global Oregon website!
-Please also note that Carnegie Global Oregon students will move into the residence halls on Tuesday, September 19.
-This is two days earlier than the official move-in day of Thursday, September 21.
+If you are an incoming student taking Carnegie Global Oregon, view the 2017 syllabus and check out the Carnegie Global Oregon website!
+Please also note that Carnegie Global Oregon students will move into the residence halls eariler than the official move-in day.
+(More details soon)

 College Connections Faculty: Shaul Cohen

-Dr. Shaul Cohen is an Associate Professor in the Geography Department, serves as the Co-Director of the Carnegie Global Oregon Ethics Program and of the University’s Prison Education Program.
-He is a Global Ethics Fellowship from the Carnegie Council for Ethics in International Relations, and acts as Director of the Global Oregon Learning Community on campus.
+Dr. Shaul Cohen is an Associate Professor in the Geography Department, and is the Director of the Carnegie Global Oregon Ethics Program and of the University’s Prison Education Program.
+He is a Global Ethics Fellow of the Carnegie Council for Ethics in International Affairs.
 In addition to the classes he teaches in geography, he also teaches classes in the Robert D. Clark Honors College and the Conflict Resolution Program, and is one of the heads of the Peace Studies minor.
 His research focuses on ethno-territorial conflicts in Israel-Palestine, Northern Ireland, and other parts of the world..

 Week of Welcome FIG Meeting

 Coming August 2018